Applicant Tracking System: 5 Things You Need to Know

 What is ATS?

-ATS (Applicant Tracking System) is the key software recruiters need, as it allows them to collect applications from potential candidates, plan interaction with them and search for the best candidates for vacancies.
+ATS (Applicant Tracking System) is the key software recruiters need, as it allows them to collect applications from potential candidates, plan interactions with them and search for the best candidates for vacancies.
 It also allows them to simplify their work, as well as speed up the process of finding and hiring personnel.

 Why are recruiters using ATS?